Petron Corporation: History

-As part of the government's privatization program, PNOC sought a strategic partner that would give Petron a reliable supply of oil, plus access to state-of-the-art refining technology.
+As part of the government's privatization program under President Fidel V. Ramos, PNOC sought a strategic partner that would give Petron a reliable supply of oil, plus access to state-of-the-art refining technology.
 The result was a partnership with the world's largest oil producer, Saudi Aramco.
 On February 3, 1994, PNOC and Aramco Overseas Co.
 B.V. signed a share purchase agreement that gave both an equal 40% stake in Petron Corporation.
 The remaining 20% of Petron shares were sold to the public.

 On August 11, 2006, a Petron oil tanker Solar 1, carrying fuel oil sank, causing the Guimaras oil spill, the biggest oil spill in Philippine history.

 In 2008, Saudi Aramco sold its entire stake to the Ashmore Group, a London-listed investment group.
 Ashmore acquired an additional 11% when it made a required tender offer to other shareholders.
 By July 2008, Ashmore, through its SEA Refinery Holdings B.V., had a 50.57 percent of Petron's stock.
 Ashmore's payment was made in December 2008.
 In December 2008, Ashmore acquired PNOC's 40% stake.
 In the same month, San Miguel Corporation (SMC) said it was in the final stages of negotiations with the Ashmore Group to buy up to 50.1 percent of Petron.
 In 2010, SMC acquired majority control of Petron Corporation.

 In January 2013, Petron officially opened their Malaysian operations, rebranding all Esso and Mobil stations across Peninsular Malaysia.

 On November 9, 2021, SMC CEO Ramon Ang offered to sell Petron back to the government in response to calls for re-nationalization due to rising fuel costs.